 - How to get at your special statically-linked (check: Idd <executable>!) programs for extracting the information as seen on the following slides? - First: You must log in! - How?
 Do you know a password (changed by attacker?)?
 Or is the last user still logged on (computer locked, e.g. through screensaver?)?
-If you are a "normal" user, can you do what is requested here? - Second: Linux → CD-ROM/USB requires mounting - = running a program, = changing access times on several files - Example: "mount" will change atime of /etc/ld.so.cache, /lib/libc.so.6, /etc/fstab, /dev/cdrom, /bin/mount and perhaps several others! - Documentation is therefore important → We can check later what was affected by the command we issued!
+If you are a "normal" user, can you do what is requested here (often impossible!)? - Second: Linux $\rightarrow$ CD-ROM/USB requires mounting - = running a program, = changing access times on several files - Example: "mount" will change atime of /etc/ld.so.cache, /lib/libc.so.6, /etc/fstab, /dev/cdrom, /bin/mount and perhaps several others! - Documentation is therefore important $\rightarrow$ We can check later what was affected by the commands we issued!
+9 Live-Forensics. © 2012